ErpNetDocs/webclient/introduction/how-to/ui-customization/create-multiple-panels.md

-# How to add multiple instances of a panel type
+# How to add several main panels and tiles

-While customizing a form, you can add certain panels in it **multiple** times.
+While customizing a form, you can add main panels in it **multiple** times.

-Each added panel is assigned a unique name, which can be modified when necessary.
+Each added panel can have its unique name (rename it).

 One and the same panel **cannot** be displayed more than **five** times within a single form.